-To upload data to Swarm, you must perform the following steps.
+To upload data to the swarm, you must perform the following steps:

 - Wait for the batch to propogate into the network.